 As a result of the use of blockchain in banking and finance, investors may purchase and sell shares, estates, bonds, etc. instantaneously without technological problems or having to worry about the market rates altering.
 An efficient payment system is essential in today’s turbulent markets where anything may happen at a moment’s notice.
 You can find out more about how to make your fintech business secure here.

-Banking and financial organizations can enhance contract performance by employing smart contracts, which execute automatically after certain pre-set conditions have been satisfied.
+Banking and financial organisations can enhance contract performance by employing smart contracts, which execute automatically after certain pre-set conditions have been satisfied.
 There must be a legal basis for these smart contracts, as well as the ability to comply with any regulatory requirements, even across jurisdictions.
-To make smart contracts easier and more efficient to execute, blockchain firms work with financial institutions to customize smart contracts within their distributed ledger platform.
+To make smart contracts easier and more efficient to execute, blockchain firms work with financial institutions to customise smart contracts within their distributed ledger platform.

 In addition, standard form contracts for B2B and P2P transactions decrease the liability of the financial institution because the bank/financial institution has minimal involvement in the entire transaction.
 Since smart contracts are controlled by an incorruptible set of business rules, Blockchain in banking is particularly useful for complicated financial asset transactions.

-6. Increased Transparency
+6. Increased transparency

 Blockchain banking would enable end-to-end security in transfers and generate receipts promptly.
 This would increase the security of the transaction, and also give a breakdown of transaction costs.
 Clients will automatically feel compelled to opt for blockchain over traditional payment systems.
 In many ways, blockchain may even rival the security features of UPI.